NoushadBug/christophehil---boat-management-system/Generator/README.md

 ## 🔐 Security Notes

-- Sample passwords are set to "password123" for demo purposes
+- Sample passwords are set to "password123" for each user
 - In production, implement proper password hashing
 - Consider using Google OAuth for authentication